PeterHuberSg/StorageLib/DataModel.md

 # Introduction
-This document specifies the content of a *Data Model* .cs file.
+This document specifies how a c# *Data Model* file should look like.
 The developer defines in the *Data Model* the classes needed for his project, their properties and how they are related to the other classes.

 Code samples for the functionality described here can be found in the file *DataModelSamples.cs* in the *SampleDataModel* project.